 We’ll summarise learnings from projects with the hope that this may help to minimise the duplication of work, increasing the pace of the rollout of clean heat neighbourhood-type schemes.

 There have been similar efforts to create libraries of case studies for retrofit.
-However, we believe the complexity and often communal nature of area-based, clean heat schemes gives merit to having a dedicated case study resource.
+However, we believe the complexity and often communal nature of area-based, clean-heat schemes gives merit to having a dedicated case study resource.
 We believe a similar exercise with a focus on low-carbon heat would bring together a slightly different and more focused set of stakeholders to collaborate, learn and build the capacity to deliver clean heat schemes.

 During our clean heat neighbourhoods work in 2024, we brought together stakeholders across the UK, including several pilot projects, with many well plugged into the work of others.
-The collaborative work highlighted how for those slightly removed, or new to area-based heat decarbonisation, it can be a confusing landscape to navigate.
+The collaborative work highlighted how to those slightly removed, or new to area-based heat decarbonisation, it can be a confusing landscape to navigate.
 As an independent actor, Nesta can bring together these case actors across different technologies and commercial models.